What are the characteristics of trekking and hiking backpacks? In this article we explain them to you and help you choose the one that suits you best.

 Basic items in a backpack if the load is heavy.

 They provide the necessary rigidity to the system so that the load does not move inside and the backpack remains firm.
-In addition to protecting our back, a good structure of the dorsal avoids that we feel the objects inside against us.
+In addition to protecting our backs, a good structure of the dorsal prevents us from feeling the objects inside against us.
 Several models include a rigid frame.

-The pinnacle concerns the models which leave a space at the level of the dorsal, like the Airzone of Lowe Alpine which separates the back of the bag.
+The pinnacle concerns the models that leave a space at the level of the dorsal, like the Airzone of Lowe Alpine, which separates the back of the bag.
 This avoids permanent contact in favor of complete ventilation.

 The size of the backpack

-Backpacks are made up, as we have just seen, of different elements such as the carrying belt, the straps which must be adjusted to our morphology.
+As we have just seen, backpacks are made up of different elements, such as the carrying belt and the straps, which must be adjusted to our morphology.
 There are also different sizes.

-When choosing the backpack, you should not only connect the belt attachment strap: it is very stretchy and will connect without problems: we will have to be sure that the lumbar belt wraps us correctly, thus fulfilling its function.
+When choosing the backpack, you should not only connect the belt attachment strap: it is very stretchy and will connect without problems.
+We must ensure that the lumbar belt wraps us correctly, thus fulfilling its function.
 You can hang a small belt, but the padded part that cushions the sides will do it insufficiently.

 What are the characteristics of a trekking bag?